 - Schools and Colleges: visits to Dunsink Observatory can be arranged if booked beforehand.
 These trips can be organised for day or evening time.

-- Science Week – Astronomy Watch (12th-19th November 2017)
+- Science Week – Astronomy Watch (mid-November)

 UNAWE is an International Astronomical Union (IAU) endorsed programme that uses the beauty and grandeur of the Universe to encourage young children, particularly those from an underprivileged background, to have an interest in science and technology and foster their sense of global citizenship from the earliest age.
-UNAWE was founded five years ago and is already active in 40 countries comprising a global network of almost 500 astronomers, teachers and other educators.
+UNAWE was founded in 2004 and is active in 40 countries comprising a global network of almost 500 astronomers, teachers and other educators.

 Universe Awareness has started a collaboration with the European Southern Observatory (ESO) to produce the astronomy news service Space Scoop — versions of ESO Science and Photo Releases that are written specifically for children aged between 7 and 11 years old.
 Space Scoop is meant to feed children’s curiosity about the Universe, by allowing them to access ESO releases.
 Space Scoop will be available online at the same time as the original version of a release, so children can learn about the latest developments in astronomy as they happen.